Aayush895/QR-Code-Component/README.md

 ### What I learned

-This project from frontend mentor was a fairly simple project which used the basic concepts of HTML and CSS.
+This project from frontend mentor was a fairly simple project that used the basic concepts of HTML and CSS.
 This project simply tested my basic understanding of HTML and CSS.

 ## Author